recallnet/ipc/docs/ipc/usage.md

 At the moment, the IPC agent only expose commands to perform the basic IPC interoperability primitives for cross-net communication, which is the exchange of FIL (the native token for IPC) between the same address of a subnet.
 Mainly:
 - `fund`, which sends native token from one public key address, to the same public key address in the child.
-- `release` that movesnative token from one account in a child subnet to its counter-part in the parent.
+- `release` that moves native token from one account in a child subnet to its counter-part in the parent.

 Complex behavior can be implemented using these primitives: sending value to a user in another subnet can be implemented a set of `release/fund` and `sendValue` operations.
 Calling  smart contract from one subnet to another works by providing funds to one account in the destination subnet, and then calling the contract.
 The `ipc-cli` doesn't currently include abstractions for this complex operations, but it will in the future.
 That being said, users can still leverage the `ipc-cli` or even the `IpcProvider` library to easily compose the basic primitives into complex functionality (in case you want to hack something cool and contribute to the project :) ).